Apigee Got a New Job: The Control Plane for Your AI.

 What It Actually Does Now

 The centerpiece of the AI management story is the LLM gateway capability.
 Apigee sits in front of any model endpoint, including Vertex AI, Gemini, OpenAI, Anthropic, and self-hosted models, and applies policies to every call.
 Token quotas enforce per-user or per-tenant spend limits on both input and output tokens.
 Semantic caching uses Vertex AI embeddings to detect when two different prompts are asking essentially the same question, and returns the cached answer instead of making a redundant model call.
-Model Armor, which runs natively in the proxy layer, validates prompts and filters outputs for prompt injection, jailbreak attempts, and sensitive data exposure.
+Model Armor runs natively in the proxy layer.
+It validates prompts and filters outputs for prompt injection, jailbreak attempts, and sensitive data exposure.

 The semantic caching piece is worth dwelling on for a second.
 Traditional caching is exact-match: the same string returns the cached result.
 Semantic caching is different.
-If one user asks “what is the refund policy” and another asks “how do I get my money back,” those are different strings but the same question.
+If one user asks “what is the refund policy” and another asks “how do I get my money back,” those are different wordings of the same question.
 Semantic caching catches that, returns the same answer, and saves the model call.
 For products with high query overlap, this can cut LLM costs significantly without touching a line of application code.

 The Agentic API Problem